Monday, June 22, 2026

 Fearing the dreaded cat hair situation that occurred with the previous sofa, I decide to make slipcovers.

 I went to TJ Maxx in search of a twin sheet set.
-I figured I could use the fitted sheet for the bottom long cushion and see if the pillow cases would work for the back pillows.
+I figured I could use the fitted sheet for the bottom long cushion and see if the pillowcases would work for the back pillows.

-The fitted sheet was fairly good.
+The fitted sheet was good.
 Definitely the right length and currently has safety pins keeping it in place.

-The twin set only came with one pillowcase and it was too small, so I retrieved the very old Montgomery Ward's sewing machine from my storage unit and decided to custom make the pillow cushion covers.
+The twin set only came with one pillowcase and it was too small, so I retrieved the very old Montgomery Ward's sewing machine from my storage unit and decided to custom make pillow cushion covers.

 Mockup.
 Pillow sham design.

-First, I measured and cut out a pattern and made a mockup with an old full-size sheet that I had saved.
+First, I measured and cut out a paper pattern and made a mockup with an old full-size sheet that I had saved.
 Once I was good with the mockup, I used the twin flat sheet to make the slipcovers, however, there wasn't enough fabric to make both the fronts and backs so used the old full-size sheet for the back material.

 The old sewing machine is not particularly reliable but with the help of some YouTube videos I was able to get it to work well enough.
-I can neither cut nor sew a straight line but since this project is just for me, I stumbled through and am very happy with the results.
+However, I can neither cut nor sew a straight line but since this project is just for me, I stumbled through and am very happy with the results.

 Slipcovers.